Configuration Entry

 Description Attribute label description.

-Required Indicates the attribute must have a value before the configuration can be completed.
+Required A check box that indicates (if selected) that the attribute must have a value before the configuration can be completed.

 Value Entered value.
-Required when the required check box is checked.
+Required when the Required check box is selected.